Second Polish Republic: Economy

 Piłsudski's regime followed the conservative free-market economic tradition of the Polish–Lithuanian Commonwealth throughout its existence.
-Poland had one of the lowest taxation rates in Europe, with 9.3% of taxes as a distribution of national income.
+Poland had one of the lowest taxation rates in Europe, with 9.3% of taxes as a proportion of national income.
 Piłsudski's regime was also heavily dependent on foreign investments and economies, with 45.4% of Polish equity capital controlled by foreign corporations.
-After the Great Depression, the Polish economy crumbled and failed to recover until Ignacy Mościcki's government introduced economic reforms with more government interventions with an increase in tax revenues and public spending after Piłsudski's death.
+After the Great Depression, the Polish economy crumbled and failed to recover until Ignacy Mościcki's government introduced economic reforms with more government interventions, with an increase in tax revenues and public spending after Piłsudski's death.
 These interventionist policies saw Poland's economy recover from the recession.

 The basis of Poland's gradual recovery after the Great Depression was the mass economic development plans of the new government (see Four Year Plan) under economist Eugeniusz Kwiatkowski, which oversaw the building of three key infrastructural elements.
 The first was the establishment of the Gdynia seaport, which allowed Poland to completely bypass Gdańsk (which was under heavy German pressure to boycott Polish coal exports).
-The second was construction of the 500-kilometre rail connection between Upper Silesia and Gdynia, called the Polish Coal Trunk-Line, which served freight trains with coal.
-The third was the creation of a central industrial district named COP – Centralny Okręg Przemysłowy (English: Central Industrial Region).
+The second was the construction of the 500 kilometre rail connection between Upper Silesia and Gdynia, called the Polish Coal Trunk-Line, which served freight trains with coal.
+The third was the creation of a central industrial district named COP – Centralny Okręg Przemysłowy (Central Industrial Region).
 Unfortunately, these developments were interrupted and largely destroyed by the German and Soviet invasion and the start of the Second World War.
 Other achievements of interbellum Poland included Stalowa Wola (a brand new city, built in a forest around a steel mill), Mościce (now a district of Tarnów, with a large nitrate factory), and the creation of the central bank Bank Polski SA.
 There were several trade fairs, with the most popular being Poznań International Fair, Lwów's Targi Wschodnie, and Wilno's Targi Północne.
 Polish Radio had ten stations (see Radio stations in interwar Poland), with the eleventh one planned to be opened in the autumn of 1939.
 Furthermore, in 1935, Polish engineers began working on TV services.
-By early 1939, experts of the Polish Radio built four TV sets.
+By early 1939, experts at the Polish Radio built four TV sets.
 The first movie broadcast by experimental Polish TV was Barbara Radziwiłłówna, and by 1940, a regular TV service was scheduled to begin operation.

 Interbellum Poland was also a country with numerous social problems.
 Unemployment was high, and poverty in the countryside was widespread, which resulted in several cases of social unrest, such as the 1923 Kraków riot, and 1937 peasant strike in Poland.
 There were conflicts with national minorities, such as the Pacification of Ukrainians in Eastern Galicia (1930), relations with Polish neighbours were sometimes complicated (see Soviet raid on Stołpce, Polish–Czechoslovak border conflicts, and the 1938 Polish ultimatum to Lithuania).
 On top of this, there were natural disasters, such as the 1934 flood in Poland.